cvat-ai/cvat/site/content/en/docs/manual/basics/objects-sidebar.md

 ![](/images/image147.jpg)

 - Switch lock property for all - switches lock property of all objects in the frame.
-- Switch hidden property for all - switches hide property of all objects in the frame.
+- Switch hidden property for all - switches hide the property of all objects in the frame.
 - Expand/collapse all - collapses/expands the details field of all objects in the frame.
 - Sorting - sort the list of objects: updated time, ID - accent, ID - descent

-In the objects sidebar you can see the list of available objects on the current frame.
+In the objects sidebar, you can see the list of available objects on the current frame.
 The following figure is an example of how the list might look like:

 | Shape mode                | Track mode                |